 – Staff must have training specific to the needs of residents.

-A physician’s services must be available to every resident in an assisted living center, but someone who needs full-time nursing care should not be admitted.
+A physician’s services must be available for every resident to receive medical care in an assisted living center, but someone who needs full-time nursing care should not be admitted.
 The amount of nursing care allowed is less than eight hours per day.

-The state’s largest city is Sioux Falls, where memory care costs about $4,387 per month and $52,644 per year.
-Sioux Falls is also the least-expensive city for memory care.
-The most expensive place for memory care in South Dakota is Rapid City, where costs are about $5,185 per month and $60,696 annually.
+In Sioux Falls memory care costs about $4,125 per month and $49,500 per year.
+Sioux Falls is also the least-expensive city in SD for memory care.
+The most expensive place for memory care is Rapid City, where costs are about $5,058 per month and $60,696 annually.
 Costs are generally slightly higher in the western Black Hills and Badlands region of SD than in the eastern lakes and prairies areas.
 Areas including the Cheyenne River and Crow Creek reservations that make up much of the middle of South Dakota have few options for state-sanctioned memory care.

 – Turn in bed and raise from a chair or bed without assistance or with the help of just one staff member.

 – Get in and out of bed and chairs with help from only one staff member and without mechanical assistance.

 – Complete ADLs including dressing, toileting, grooming and bathing with help from only one staff member.

 – Eat with help of just one staff member.

 – Manage personal ostomy or catheter.

 – Behave without putting self or others in danger.

 Within 30 days of admission, every resident must be assessed for needs by a medical professional who works for the memory care community.
 The assessment must be renewed annually.
-The state’s Department of Health must approve the assessment checklist, which needs to include the following:
+The state’s Department of Health must approve the assessment checklist, which includes the following:

 – Nursing care needs